Oyster card: The difference between pay as you go and Travelcards

 Transport for London promoted the Oyster card at launch with many adverts seeking to portray it as an alternative to the paper Travelcard.
 In late 2005 the Advertising Standards Authority ordered the withdrawal of one such poster which claimed that Oyster pay as you go was "more convenient" than Travelcards with "no need to plan in advance".
 The ASA ruled that the two products were not directly comparable, mainly because the pay as you go facility was not valid on most National Rail routes at the time.

 Transport for London has made a significant surplus from excess fares deducted for those travelling using PAYG and failing to touch out as they exit stations.
 According to information obtained under the Freedom of Information Act TfL made £32m from pay as you go cards of which £18m was maximum fares for failing to touch out.
 Only £803,000 was paid in refunds, showing that whilst customers can apply for a refund, most do not.
-The oyster online site does not list all penalty fares eligible for refunds on the front page, and users must search for fares charged on a particular day to discover all penalty fares that have been charged.
+The oyster online site does not list all maximum fares eligible for refunds on the front page, and users must search for fares charged on a particular day to discover all maximum fares that have been charged.
 The maximum fares for failing to touch out were introduced late 2006.